LiamPKenna/rails-api-review/README.md

 # _Rails API Review_

-#### _Rails API built to supply data to a previously built Quiz Application, January 31st 2020_
+#### _Rails API built to supply data to an existing Quiz Application, January 31st 2020_

 #### By _**Liam Kenna**_

 ## Description

-_This is an API built to supply data to a previously built Quiz Application._
+_This is an API constructed to supply data to an existing Quiz Application built to function with any flowchart style decision branching.
+For demonstration purposes, the API is not currently restricted and will allow full CRUD accessibility to all users._

 _The following routes are available:_